High-rise building safety

 We will work with you to make sure you understand:

-We are also doing surveys of your building’s:
+We have also carried out surveys of your building’s:

 High-rise buildings